-We all like to acquire and hold onto things for a variety of reasons — this item is unique, it reminds me of an important event in my life, it's a great deal, I could have a use for it one day.
+Everyone likes to acquire and hold onto things for a variety of reasons.
+This item is unique.
+It reminds me of an important event in my life.
+It's a great deal.
+I could have a use for it one day.

-Hoarding disorder affects about 3-6% of the population.
+Hoarding disorder affects about 3%–6% of the population.

-- Excessive acquisition of items with limited objective value or immediate use
+- Excessive acquisition of items with limited objective value or immediate use.

-- Difficulties discarding, giving away or recycling accumulated items
+- Difficulties discarding, giving away or recycling accumulated items.

-- Problems with organization, attentiveness, memory and decision-making
+- Problems with organization, attentiveness, memory and decision-making.

-- Excessive build-up of clutter in living spaces
+- Excessive buildup of clutter in living spaces.

-- Avoidance of managing the clutter
+- Avoidance of managing the clutter.

 Collectors tend to focus on a specialized area of interest rather than a wide range of different things.
 They also may collect items that have recognized value.
-Pack rats may hold onto a lot of sentimental items, but it may not result in problems with their living spaces.
+Pack rats may hold onto many sentimental items, but it may not result in problems with their living spaces.

-Individuals who hoard hold very strong beliefs about their possessions, including their uniqueness, future use and not wanting to be wasteful.
+People who hoard hold strong beliefs about their possessions, including their uniqueness, future use and not wanting to be wasteful.
 They also tend to have a strong degree of emotional attachment to their possessions, feel highly responsible for retaining their items and can become increasingly territorial when there is any threat to discarding or losing their things.

-- Others may struggle financially by spending a great deal on storage facilities for their possessions rather than covering important expenses such as food and utilities.
+- Others may struggle financially by spending a great deal on storage facilities for their possessions rather than covering important expenses, such as food and utilities.

 Researchers have found that hoarding may be related to: